-J. P. Murphy serves as Assistant Professor of Piano and Piano Pedagogy at the University of Oklahoma where he teaches applied piano, graduate piano pedagogy, and coordinates the secondary piano studies program.
-An active clinician and adjudicator, he frequently presents workshops and guest lectures at the state and national level.
-His research on keyboard skills, DEI in the piano studio, effective classroom communication, and early-advanced teaching literature has been featured at numerous organizations, including the National Group Piano and Piano Pedagogy Forum (NCKP), the Group Piano and Piano Pedagogy Forum (GP3), and the MTNA Collegiate Piano Pedagogy Symposium.
-With the Frances Clark Center, he has appeared in the From the Artist Bench lecture-performance series, as a contributing instructor in the Intermediate Teacher Education virtual course, and as a panelist at the annual DEI Summit.
+J. P. Murphy serves as Assistant Professor of Music and Piano Area Chair at the University of Oklahoma where he teaches applied piano, graduate piano pedagogy, and coordinates the secondary piano studies program.
+An active clinician and adjudicator, he frequently presents workshops and guest lectures at the state and national levels.
+His research on keyboard skills, inclusive teaching practices, effective classroom communication, and early-advanced teaching literature has been featured at numerous organizations, including the MTNA National Conference, the National Conference on Keyboard Pedagogy (NCKP), the National Group Piano and Piano Pedagogy Forum (GP3), and the MTNA Collegiate Piano Pedagogy Symposium.
+With the Frances Clark Center, he has appeared in the From the Artist Bench lecture-performance series, as a contributing instructor in the Intermediate Teacher Education virtual course, and as a panelist at the 2022 DEI Summit.
 His work has been published in Piano Magazine and the MTNA e-Journal.

-Murphy currently serves as President-Elect of the Oklahoma Music Teachers Association and as a member of the NCKP Teacher Education in Higher Education committee.
+Dr. Murphy is currently President-Elect of the Oklahoma Music Teachers Association and chairs the annual Oklahoma Music Teachers Association state conference.
+He also serves as a member of the GP3 Steering Committee and as a member of the NCKP Teacher Education in Higher Education Committee.